In the Summer of 2014 Wokingham Borough Council held a consultation about the preferred route of the South

 In September 2015 the Council announced that it and Network Rail had agreed early delivery of what is being called the Eastern Gateway element of the SWDR.
 This will secure funding to provide the bridge over the railway from Montague Park and continue the SWDR as far as Waterloo Road.
 Because that new connection will allow traffic to use alternative routes, the Waterloo Road railway crossing can then be closed as planned.

-It is intended that the detailed arrangements for delivery of the eastern Gateway section will be presented for public consultation in Spring 2017, to be followed by a planning application in the Autumn.
+Detailed arrangements for delivery of the eastern Gateway section were made available for public comment in July 2017, to be followed by a planning application in the Autumn.
 Which was approved in February 2018 Completion is expected in 2020 as work continues through the Covid-19 crisis.

 Design work has been completed for the central (Spine) and Western Gateway/junction with Finchampstead Road/Molly Millars Lane sections of the SWDR.
 These have been subject to drop-in sessions and subsequent planning applications.

 The application for the central section was submitted in February 2020 and subsequently amended in December 2020.
 The Executive Committee of the Wokingham Society submitted a largely supportive response but asked for future engagement with Borough Council Rights of Way Officers to discuss detailed arrangements for the affected footpaths (see submission here).